 The world of literature is vast and multi-hued; there are worlds to discover and adventures to set out on.
 Starting reading early with our children sets them up for success as thinkers and dreamers.
 What better gift can we offer than that of endless possibility?

 Diana Kehoe is an experienced general education and special education teacher.
 She began her teaching career in special education in NYC, and currently teaches in Westchester County, NY.
-She is mom to Sophia Victoria, born in April 2012.
+She is mom.
 While she loves teaching… she REALLY loves being a mom!
-The Learning Curve is her take on topics regarding education and parenthood from the perspective of a “teacher/working mom.”

 The views and opinions expressed on this blog are purely the blog contributor’s.
 Any product claim, statistic, quote or other representation about a product or service should be verified with the manufacturer or provider.
 Writers may have conflicts of interest, and their opinions are their own.